Skip to content

 Short answers, pulled from the story.

-When was the University of Kentucky founded and what was its original name?
+When was the University of Kentucky founded and by whom?

-How many NCAA championships has the men's basketball team won at the University of Kentucky?
+How many NCAA basketball championships has the University of Kentucky won?